dasiths/dasiths.github.io/_posts/2019-04-27-azuread-multi-tenant-aspnetcore-angular.md

     services.Configure<TokenValidationSettings>(configuration.GetSection(nameof(TokenValidationSettings)));
     ```

     This requires we introduce an implementation for `IConfigureNamedOptions`.
-We use this class to configure our settings and let the DI container handle the creating process.
+We use this class to configure our settings and let the DI container handle the creation process.
 More information about the pattern can be found [here](https://andrewlock.net/simplifying-dependency-injection-for-iconfigureoptions-with-the-configureoptions-helper/).
     ```csharp
     public class ConfigureJwtBearerOptions : IConfigureNamedOptions<JwtBearerOptions>
     {